farlee2121/FsSpec/doc/2022-06-03 As Validation plus.md

 - [ ] consider replacing sequence with list for more idiomatic F# (and eliminate infinite sequences)
 - [ ] create an explainer
 - [ ] Consider custom equality on constraintLeaf
+- [ ] Improve namespaces and assemblies of different tools

 Later
 - consider a builder for c#?